James Edward Edmonds: Early life and education

-James Edward Edmonds was born in Baker Street, London, on 25 December 1861 to James Edmonds, a master Jeweller and his wife Frances Amelia Bowler, a family that could trace its ancestry to Fowey in Cornwall.
+James Edward Edmonds was born in Baker Street, London, on 25 December 1861 to James Edmonds, a master jeweller and his wife Frances Amelia Bowler, a family that could trace its ancestry to Fowey in Cornwall.
 Edmonds was educated as a day boy at King's College School, accommodated in a wing of Somerset House.
 Edmonds claimed that his father taught him languages at breakfast, to the extent that he was familiar with German, French, Italian and Russian.
 Edmonds did not learn Latin or Greek at school but studied science and geology.
 Edmonds visited France when he was eight and saw Napoleon III, then returned two years later, soon after the end of the Franco-Prussian War (1870–1871).
 In his unpublished Memoirs, Edmonds wrote that he was surprised to see that the Arc de Triomphe had not been demolished and that he became sceptical of the reports of war correspondents for the rest of his life.

 While Edmonds was in Amiens, still under German occupation, a Bavarian officer said "Ve haf beat de Franzmen, you vill be next" (sic).
 This determined Edmonds's father to teach both his sons German and to put them into the army.
 Edmonds's teachers encouraged him to study maths at Cambridge but when one of his friends passed third in the entrance exam to the Royal Military Academy, Woolwich (RMA Woolwich), Edmonds applied.
-In July 1879 Edmonds took the RMA Woolwich entrance exam, passed first was accepted for a place.
-At the end of the course Edmonds achieved the highest marks that instructors could remember, was awarded the Pollock Gold Medal for Efficiency and prizes for mathematics, mechanics, fortification, geometrical drawing, military history, drills and exercises and exemplary conduct.
+In July 1879 Edmonds took the RMA Woolwich entrance exam, passed first and was accepted for a place.
+At the end of the course Edmonds achieved the highest marks that instructors could remember, and was awarded the Pollock Gold Medal for Efficiency and prizes for mathematics, mechanics, fortification, geometrical drawing, military history, drills and exercises and exemplary conduct.
 Edmonds won the Sword of Honour for the Best Gentleman Cadet and was mentioned by the commander-in-chief of the Army, Prince George, Duke of Cambridge.